scipipe/scipipe/README.md

 based on an idea for a flow-based like pattern in pure Go, as presented in [this Gopher Academy blog post](http://blog.gopheracademy.com/composable-pipelines-pattern).

+## Benefits

+Some benefits of SciPipe, that are not always available in other systems available:

+- Inherently parallel and concurrent (Uses multiple CPU:s efficiently)
+- Easy-to-grasp behaviour (data flowing through a network)
+- Parallel: Spawns multiple tasks from the same process, for each input file
+- Concurrent: Each process runs in an own light-weight thread, and is not blocked by operations in other processes except for when waiting for inputs from an upstream process.
+- Inherently simple implementaiton.
+Uses Go's concurrency primitives (go-routines and channels) to create an "implicit" scheduler, which means very little additional infrastructure.
+- Efficient: Workflows are compiled into static compiled code, that runs fast.
+- Portable: Workflows can either be distributed as go files, and be run with the `go run` command whereever a go compiled is installed.
+But workflows can also be compiled into stand-alone binaries, that will work on basically any unix-like system, including mobile (ARM) devices ([work in progress](http://dave.cheney.net/unofficial-arm-tarballs).
+- Flexible: You can combine processes that wrap command-line programs and scripts, with processes that are coded directly in Golang.
+- Debuggable(!): Since everything in SciPipe is plain Go, you can easily use the [gdb debugger](http://golang.org/doc/gdb) (preferrably with the [cgdb interface](https://www.youtube.com/watch?v=OKLR6rrsBmI) for easier use) to step through your program at any detail, as well as all the other excellent debugging tooling for Go.
+(See eg [delve](https://github.com/derekparker/delve) and [godebug](https://github.com/mailgun/godebug)).
+  In addition, you can easily turn on very detailed debug output by turning on debug-level logging with `scipipe.InitLogDebug()` in your `main()` method.

+## Known limitations

+- There is not yet a really comprehensive audit log generation.
+It is being worked on currently.
+- There is as of yet no streaming support, but we have ideas and plans for how to implement that shortly.
+- There is not yet support for the [Common Workflow Language](http://common-workflow-language.github.io), but that is also something that we plan to support in the future.

+## Connection to flow-based programming

 From Flow-based programming, SciPipe uses the ideas of separate network (workflow dependency graph) definition, named in- and out-ports, sub-networks/sub-workflows and bounded buffers (already available in Go's channels) to make writing workflows as easy as possible.